-Name Supplementary Explanation of Supplementary Explanation of Conforming Items Conforming Items that would impair his ability to execute his duties as an Outside Director.
-In addition, he does not fall under any of the requirements of Article 211 Paragraph 4 Item 5 of the Ordinance for Enforcement of Securities D 11 Listing Regulations.
-Ryuichi Meeting <reason for="" selection=""></reason> Murata "Requirements Mr. Murata has abundant experience as a top (Independent for the executive of companies in the finance and leasing officer for Independence and industries.
-He has a high level of insight into notifications to Neutrality of management and excellent supervisory stock Outside capabilities.
-The Nomination Committee expects exchanges) Directors" that that he will use his experience and abilities to were stipulated by objectively execute his management oversight the Nomination duties.
+Kciationship to the company (2) Name Supplementary Supplementary Explanation of Conforming Items Explanation of Conforming Items Yasuhiko Meeting <reason for="" selection=""></reason> Katoh "Requirements Mr. Kato has abundant experience as a manager of (Independent for the a global corporation in the shipping and marine officer for Independence and industries, etc., as well as a high level of insight notifications to Neutrality of into management and excellent supervisory stock Outside ability.
+The Nomination Committee expects that exchanges) Directors" that he will use his experience and abilities to were stipulated by objectively execute his management oversight the Nomination duties.
 Committee.
-(See In addition to constructing a Board of Directors the final page for composed of diverse members with a variety of details.) specialized knowledge and experience, etc., the Nomination Committee has considered such factors as his (1) practical accomplishments as a director and member of the Nomination Committee and the Compensation Committee, (2) qualifications and capabilities as a director, (3) career background, and (4) number of years in office, etc. Having determined that he is capable of objectively executing his management oversight duties and is suitable as a director of the Company, the Nomination Committee has nominated him to continue from the previous year serving as an Outside Director <policy and="" for="" independence="" neutrality=""></policy> Mr. Murata has experience serving as an officer of Mitsubishi UFJ Lease & Finance Company Limited (currently Mitsubishi HC Capital Inc.).
-There is no transactional partnership between said There is no transactional partitionship between said
+(See In addition to constructing a Board of Directors the final page for composed of diverse members with a variety of details.) specialized knowledge and experience, etc., the Nomination Committee has considered such factors as his (1) practical accomplishments as a director, chair of the Board of Directors, and chair of the hhc Governance Committee, (2) qualifications and capabilities as a director, (3) career background, and (4) number of years in office, etc. Having determined that he is capable of objectively executing his management oversight duties and is suitable as a director of the Company, the Nomination Committee has nominated him to continue from the previous year serving as outside director. <policy and="" for="" independence="" neutrality=""></policy> Mr. Kato has experience serving as an officer of